-When I was coming up in the video gaming world, it was all about jumping on the goomba, slashing the shrubbery and powering up your charge-shot.
-Running, jumping, dashing, platforming: in the early 1990s, as a console kid, I knew only to move and to move fast.
+When I was coming up in the video gaming world, it was all about jumping on the goomba, slashing the shrubbery, and powering up your charge-shot.
+Running, jumping, dashing, platforming: In the early 1990s, as a console kid, I knew only to move and to move fast.
 Time was running out; the screen was pushing my character, me, to the right; the enemies were closing in.
 So when I first played Sierra Entertainment's Quest for Glory: So You Want to Be a Hero, I actually kind of hated it.

 Move slowly, look at everything on the screen, type in your commands.
 What?
 I've never been comfortable with PC games, I find the sheer volume of buttons you can press overwhelming, and in Quest for Glory it felt like I could do anything.
 Needless to say, I wasn't initially a fan.
 But a friend pushed the floppy disks into my hand (all nine of them), and told me to give it time, saying I'd get used to the typed commands.
-Now, looking back some 20 years later, I realise how right he was.
+Now, looking back some 20 years later, I realize how right he was.
 And I think Quest for Glory may be one of the best video games ever made.

-The game, full of bright pixels, silly animations and puns that threaten to overwhelm the uninitiated, offered the player a simple choice when first booted up: did you want to be a Fighter, a Magic User or a Thief?
+The game, full of bright pixels, silly animations, and puns that threaten to overwhelm the uninitiated, offered the player a simple choice when first booted up: Did you want to be a Fighter, a Magic User, or a Thief?
 From there, you could spend a certain amount of ability points on building up your hero.
 And then you're off: no real instruction, just a keyboard, a town full of non-player characters waiting to spill their info, and an intriguing, engrossing plot.

 I'd wanted a game that pushed the player, rushed the player, but this wasn't that game.
 So You Want to Be a Hero showed me the value in paying close attention to details.
-As the years have gone by, I've become particularly enamoured with this game.
+As the years have gone by, I've become particularly enamored with this game.
 It, and its four sequels, hold a rarefied place in my nostalgia.
 Like staying up late on a Friday night to watch Mystery Science Theater 3000, the QFG games elicit a special, strange, internet 1.0 thrill.

 If you've played this series of games, a couple of names are sure to stick out to you.
 Corey and Lori Ann Cole, the husband and wife team of co-developers of the first four Quest games, are synonymous with the adventure/RPG series.

-I reached out to the Coles, in part because I've idolised these game developers for the last two decades, but also because I wanted to understand the conditions that went into making QFG.
+I reached out to the Coles, in part because I've idolized these game developers for the last two decades, but also because I wanted to understand the conditions that went into making QFG.
 Calling in from their office in Oakhurst, California, we talked about how they came to make such a wonderfully weird set of games.

 Article continues after the video below